EnviroGroup’s Solar Power Guide

 It is also important to note that this orange curve is based on a North facing solar system, so the peak is around 12 noon.
 Solar panels facing East and West can provide energy production in the morning and afternoon.

-The sunnier the days there are, the more energy is produced.
+The sunnier the days, the more energy is produced.
 Speak to one of our sustainability experts to see how you can make the most of your solar power by calling 1300 430 430.

 If I’m on a budget, can I still get solar?